JosefGst/apriltag_docking_ros/README.md

 increase linear velecity
 - goal_tolerance (double)
 The tolerance in meters for the controller in the x & y distance when achieving a goal
+- trans_bias
+Can shift the goal to the right with positive values, negative to the left.
 - docking_timeout
 timeout in seconds.
 If docking takes longer then docking_timeout, abort.
 - tag_on_ceiling (bool)
 true if tag is mounted on the ceiling

+## Docking
+### Subscribed Topics
+- /apriltag_docking/goal
+    - dock_tf_name: 'dock_name'"

+        dock_name is the apriltags tf name
-## Topics
+### Published Topics
 - /apriltag_docking/cancel
-    publish:
     - id: '/apriltag_docking-4-657.69000000'"

         The id need to match with the id form the feedpack topic.
         Will cancle the docking action.

 - /apriltag_docking/feedback
-    subscribe:
+    - distance

-    - distance: distance to dock
+        distance to dock
-- /apriltag_docking/goal
-    publish:
-    - dock_tf_name: 'dock_name'"
-        dock_name is the apriltags tf name

 - /apriltag_docking/result
 - /apriltag_docking/status
-subscribe:
-    - distance: distance to dock
     - status:
         - 1 processing
         - 2 preempted because new goal received
         - 3 goal reached
         - 4 aborted

+## Unndocking
+### Subscribed Topics
+- /apriltag_undocking/goal
+    - distance

+        distance in meter the robot should move for undocking.
+Positive value makes the robot move forward, negative for backwards.
+### Published Topics
+- /apriltag_undocking/cancel
+    - id: '/apriltag_docking-4-657.69000000'"

+        The id need to match with the id form the feedpack topic.
+        Will cancle the docking action.

+- /apriltag_undocking/feedback
+     - distance

+        distance to dock

+- /apriltag_docking/result
+- /apriltag_docking/status
+    - status:
+        - 1 processing
+        - 2 preempted because new goal received
+        - 3 goal reached
+        - 4 aborted

 TODO:
-- [x] use pure persuit like controller
-- [x] use ros action
-- [x] obstacle detection
 - [ ] reusable for tags on ceiling